 C.B.
-Macdonald designed Piping Rock right after he completed No. 8-ranked National Golf Links, and just as he did there, Macdonald peppered Piping Rock with versions of his favorite design concepts, including a canted Redan green and a Road Hole based on the 17th at St. Andrews.
+Macdonald designed Piping Rock right after he completed No. 7-ranked National Golf Links, and just as he did there, Macdonald peppered Piping Rock with versions of his favorite design concepts, including a canted Redan green and a Road Hole based on the 17th at St. Andrews.
 But it was at Piping Rock, not National, where Macdonald first introduced what has become his most imitated hole, the Biarritz.
-It’s the eighth hole at Piping Rock, with a green 60-yards-deep, bisected two-thirds of the way back by a 6-foot-deep trench.
+It’s the ninth hole at Piping Rock, with a green 60 yards deep, bisected two-thirds of the way back by a six-foot-deep trench.
 Designer Bruce Hepner recently enhanced the course by removing trees, reinstating old cross-bunkers, recapturing green sizes and adding tightly mown areas green surrounds to some holes.
 But he didn’t change the design.
 Piping Rock had great bones to begin with.